-Best Luxury Hotels In Washington, D.C.
+Best Luxury Hotels in Washington D.C.

 An essential stop on any East Coast tour of the United States, Washington is the seat of power for the nation.
 Home to the White House, Capitol Hill, National Mall, Washington Monument and The Lincoln Memorial, its tourist trail is one of the most iconic on earth.
 Washington also has emergent urban attractions, like its colourful murals, pop up bars, the Dupont Underground arts hub and Artechouse exhibition centre.
 When it comes to accommodation, there are many neighbourhoods to choose from, each providing its own character.
 And within those, there’s a wide range of trendy and luxe hotels fit for a president.